-GreenroomVoice supports brands with a basic framework on sustainability practice, to identify achievements, priorities, deliverables and progress.
-Especially with complex subjects on how a brand is performing on environmental and social aspects, it is elaborate to identify the core message.
-And the audience is getting ever more demanding.
+GreenroomVoice supports brands with the help of a basic framework on sustainability practice, to identify achievements, priorities, deliverables and progress.

 With the help of the GRV Transparency Tool framework, we can deliver a fact checked and comprehensive overview on brands and products sustainability performance.
-The three vectors we look at are Brand Management, Brand Commitment and its Products including their supply chain.
+We look at Brand Management, Brand Commitment and Products including their supply chain.
 This places the brand’s action into a context.

 The scientifically approved GRV Transparency Tool delivers reliable and comparable facts.
 All relevant standards, labels and practice are integrated and updated regularly once a year.
 The results can be used to create trustworthy and comparable information for brands’ internal and external communication and saves research time for media, retail and the consumers.